-A test evaluating a student's proficiency in Mathematics, Reading, and Writing for the purpose of determining Accuplacer
+A test evaluating a student's proficiency in Mathematics, Reading, and Writing for the purpose of determining Accuplacer proper course placement.

 Accredited or Approved A school that has met the standards of quality imposed by professional groups and/or accrediting agencies.